Digitalist-Open-Cloud/Matomo-Plugins/README.md

-# Matomo plugins from Digitalist
+# Matomo plugins from Digitalist Open Cloud

 We are offering Matomo as a SaaS and it's important for us to contribute back to Matomo.
-As part of our contributions, we have created, maintaining or contributed to plugins.
+As part of our contributions, we create, maintaini or contribute to plugins.

 ## Our open source plugins